arcus-azure/arcus/README.md

 We have a variety of Azure DevOps YAML templates which you can re-use and are open for suggestion!

+## Customers
+Are you an Arcus user?
+Let us know and [get listed](https://bit.ly/become-a-listed-arcus-user)!

 ## Contributing
 We are open for all contributions, learn more about our coding conventions in our ["Developer Guide"](DEVELOPER-GUIDE.md).